sheetrender/sheetrender/README.md

 **Spreadsheet + HTML template in, a stack of PDFs out.**

-SheetRender turns a CSV or XLSX file and an HTML template into one well-paginated PDF per row — or per group of rows, for documents with line items like invoices and statements.
-It is the exact rendering engine behind [sheetrender.com](https://sheetrender.com), extracted as a standalone MIT library and CLI.
+SheetRender turns a CSV or XLSX file and an HTML template into one well-paginated PDF per row, or per group of rows for documents with line items like invoices and statements.
+It's the same rendering engine that runs [sheetrender.com](https://sheetrender.com), pulled out as a standalone MIT library and CLI.

 ```sh